-The proposed CES Tier 3 would establish a support mechanism to sustain the operations of economically distressed upstate nuclear facilities; thus, if the action is implemented, nuclear plants currently in operation would continue to operate.
+The proposed CES Tier 3 would establish a support mechanism to sustain the operations of economically distressed nuclear facilities; thus, if the action is implemented, the upstate nuclear plants that have announced closure would continue to operate.
 This section describes the general impacts that arise during normal operations of nuclear facilities and that would likely continue under the proposed maintenance program.

-Impacts arise due to a number of facility components including: once-through cooling systems, cooling towers, cooling ponds, and transmission lines.78 These impacts have been most recently described and evaluated by the NRC in the course of its relicensing proceedings.
-They are discussed in the Generic Environmental Impact Statement for License Renewal of Nuclear Plants: Main Report, Final Report and the supplemental EIS' specific to individual nuclear facilities that would continue operations through the re-licensing expiration date.
-The results from the GEIS for License Renewal of Nuclear Plants are summarized in Exhibit 5-5.79
+Impacts arise due to a number of facility components including: once-through cooling systems, cooling towers, cooling ponds, and transmission lines.81 These impacts have been most recently described and evaluated by the NRC in the course of its relicensing proceedings.
+They are discussed in the Generic Environmental Impact Statement for License Renewal of Nuclear Plants: Main Report, Final Report (which covers all nuclear facilities in New York, as well as the entire U.S.) and the supplemental EIS' specific to individual nuclear facilities that would continue operations through the re-licensing expiration date.
+The results from the GEIS for License Renewal of Nuclear Plants are summarized in Exhibit 5-5.82

-78 Office of Nuclear Reactor Regulation.
+81 Office of Nuclear Reactor Regulation.
 2013.
 Generic Environmental Impact Statement for License Renewal of Nuclear Plants: Main Report, Final Report, NUREG-1437, Volume 1, Revision 1.